SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/User Defined APIs/UserDefinableApiEndpoint.md

 uid: UD_APIs_UserDefinableApiEndpoint
 ---

-# DataMiner UserDefinableApiEndpoint
+# DataMiner UserDefinableApiEndpoint DxM

 > [!WARNING]
-> The current feature is in preview and is not fully released yet.
-This feature should not be used in any staging or production environment.
+> This feature is in preview and is not fully released yet.
+For now, it should only be used on a staging platform.
+It should not be used in a production environment.

 UserDefinableApiEndpoint is an extension module that runs an ASP.NET Core 5 web API.
 It handles the incoming API triggers over HTTP or HTTPS and sends the requests to the DataMiner agent(s) in a round robin-way.

-## Install
+## Installation

 Even though this is an extension module, it follows the release cycle of DataMiner.
 Meaning that the module will be installed and updated by a DataMiner upgrade package.
 Note that uninstalling the extension module will result in the feature being unusable.